bass3m/suweet/README.md

 `lein run --cfg-file "config.txt" --directory "twlist" etc..`

+If you decide to provide options on the command line, then the only **mandatory** option is to specify the location of the config file.
 Please note that you can override the defaults in the config file using the command line options (these new config options will be then merged and saved to the config file).
 You can additionally specify any of the config options stated above when running the application Just prefix that option with "--" the option name and the new value.
 Exceptions are "*algo*" and "*score-algo*", you have to manually edit the config file to change those options.